 Nike is a perfect example of a lifestyle brand that customers choose over and over again because they want to be part of the #justdoit culture.

 This, of course, doesn’t just apply to recruiting new customers, but also to new employees.
 No person chooses an employer because they want to feel like a cog in an impersonal machine.
 They want to be a part of something, fighting for a cause and doing work that really matters.
 Your brand story provides this meaning, as long as it’s real and not contrived.

 When telling stories, say only what you mean

 That’s perhaps the most important point: your brand’s story has to be real.
 You can’t simply invent something from nothing—everyone you’re trying to sell to, from customers and prospects to investors and talent, will see through it.
 Your story has to reflect something that’s inherently true about your brand, which in turn has to reflect something that’s inherently true about your business.
 The best way to ensure this is to set the foundations of your brand and story in the personality and history of your founder or your president, or even in your preferred customers.

-Whatever your brand, one thing is certain: in today’s crowded landscape, more discerning customers and talent aren’t just buying from anyone.
+Whatever your brand, one thing is certain: in today’s crowded landscape, more discerning customers and talent aren’t buying from just anyone.
 They’re buying where they feel they connect with a brand.
-Because of that, storytelling isn’t just an important part of your business’ brand.
-It’s absolutely critical to your organization’s success.
+Because of that, brand storytelling isn’t just an important part of your business.
+It’s absolutely critical to your success.